ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

 if resultStr is stream<record{}, sql:Error?> {
    check from record{} result in resultStr
       do {
-         // Can perform operations using the record 'result'.
+         // Can perform operations using the `result` record.
       };
 }
 check result.close();